-For Chinese nationals resident in mainland China, there are several ways to enter Hong Kong Special Administrative Region (HKSAR).
+For Chinese nationals resident in mainland China, there are several ways to enter the Hong Kong Special Administrative Region (HKSAR).
 This guide will walk you through the various Hong Kong immigration permits for Chinese nationals available in the special instance of the floodgates policy applicable PRC citizens.

 One-Way Permit: For Permanent Settlement